Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsubsection{Impacts of Attacks and Mitigation on Trust}

-The usage of NLG models to produce compelling, targeted pretexts for a large scale phishing attacks and social worms is likely to further reduce trust in text communications, particularly those received from contacts not personally known.
+The usage of NLG models to produce compelling, target-specific messages as part of large scale phishing attacks and social worms is likely to further reduce trust in text communications, particularly those received from contacts not personally known.
 Individuals may become even more suspicious of unsolicited messages --- even seemingly innocuous ones.
 As even a seemingly good-natured greeting may be just the first message from a malicious dialogue agent, individuals may decide it is safer to not reply to such messages, further reducing trust and social interaction with new individuals in online communities.

-NLG-based poisoning attacks against machine learning models will likely have the greatest trust impact on machine learning practitioners, who may be required to carefully scrutinize open-source training for poisonous samples.
+NLG-based poisoning attacks against machine learning models will likely have the greatest trust impact on machine learning practitioners, who may be required to carefully scrutinize open-source training data for poisoned samples.
 Where mitigation of poisoning attacks involves limiting access to training datasets behind auditing and approval processes, such procedures may cause developers to feel distrusted, and undermine the relationship between these individuals and the organizations they work with.
-While the trust impact of NLG-based data poisoning attacks may be relatively minor among the general population, a high-profile disturbing attack (e.g., a poisoning attack against a medical diagnosis model) may cause individuals to lose trust in machine learning systems more broadly, based on concerns that such models are not be safe from malicious tampering.
+While the trust impact of NLG-based data poisoning attacks may be relatively minor among the general population, a high-profile attack (e.g., a poisoning attack against a medical diagnosis model) may cause individuals to lose trust in machine learning systems more broadly, based on concerns that such models are not be safe from malicious tampering.